rgc-exists/WillYouLoad/ReadMe.md

 # Will You Load

 Will You Load is a mod loader that makes it easy to create custom objects for modded Will You Snail levels!
-It also supports hooks, and other featurees seen in traditional modding, including C# mods for advanced users.
+It also supports hooks, and other features seen in traditional modding, including C# mods for advanced users.

 # NOTE